Human Trafficking in [Uganda] [other countries]Street Children in [Uganda ] [other countries]Child Prostitution in [Uganda] [other countries]

 taken to Kampiringisa Remand Home in Mpigi district to await transportation back to Karamoja.
 In a statement, the

-charity said the Government should get the consent of the children before
+charity said the Government should get the consent of the children before forcing

-forcing them off the streets.
-“We note
+them off the streets.
+“We note with

-in the present actions taken by the authorities.”
+the present actions taken by the authorities.”
 It said the relocation should be done in

 consultation and with the participation of the children involved.
 The Dawn of Peace Masumba David, Antiwar.com,

-January 29, 2007 www.antiwar.com/orig/mdavid.php?articleid=10419 [accessed 3 August 2011] The war between the
+January 29, 2007 www.antiwar.com/orig/mdavid.php?articleid=10419 [accessed 3 August

 LRA and the Ugandan government ended in 2006, yet many Ugandans still live